-A fulfillment center is a warehouse that provides eCommerce fulfillment services.
-Your products ship to the fulfillment center in containers or on pallets.
-The warehouse stores your merchandise until it sells.
-The fulfillment center is the final destination for your products before they ship to consumers or wholesale customers.
+A fulfillment center is a warehouse that provides fulfillment services such as receiving, storage, and shipping for ecommerce businesses.
+Products are shipped to the fulfillment center in containers or on pallets and stored in the warehouse until they sell.
+The fulfillment center is the final destination for products before they ship to consumers or wholesale customers.

 As your orders come in, they are transmitted directly from your sales channels to your fulfillment center.
 Most fulfillment companies have an online dashboard where you can track the progress of orders through the warehouse.
 Your fulfillment center picks the items for the order from the shelves and packs them for shipping.
 The shipping station will add a label and notify the carrier that the package is ready to be picked up.
 Carriers such as FedEx, UPS, and USPS make regular daily pickups at fulfillment centers.

 Many fulfillment centers provide additional services.
 These can include inventory management, multichannel fulfillment, and kitting and customization.
 The days when a fulfillment center was simply a warehouse to move products in and out are over.

 Fulfillment centers are also known by other names, including:

 - Fulfillment warehouse